OHDSI/CohortExplorer/README.md

 - From an instantiated cohort, identifies specified number of random persons.
 It also allows for non random selection by specifying a set of personId as input.
 - Extracts person level data for each person from the common data model, and constructs a results object in rds form.
 This rds object has person level data with personId and dates.
-- Accepts a set of configurable parameters for the shiny application.
-This parameters will be chosen in the shiny app. e.g. regular expression.
 - Allows additional de-identification using two optional mechanisms (shift dates and replace OMOP personId with a new random id).
 Shift date: shifts all dates so that the first observation_period_start_date for a person is set to January 1st 2000, and all other dates are shifted in relation to this date.
 Also creates and replaces the source personId with a new randomly generated id.
 - Creates a R shiny app in a specified local folder, that can then be published to a shiny server or explored locally.
+- Allows navigation of patient event data using configurable parameters from within the shiny application, e.g. regular expression to filter event.

 Screenshot
 ==========